V-Cent/TTE/docs/tech/tox2.md

 For Linked artes that are spells (such as Rock Hexad), you can spell cancel them by guarding, just as you would a normal spell.
 Using this in tandem with LAC can allow you to cancel an arte at virtually any point and continue as normal.
 If your character has the Casting Window skill, you can also have the Linked Arte glyph come out before the intiial spell comes out.

 In both cases of LAC, artes with lingering hitboxes benefit greatly from this tech.
 Such artes include traps (such as Mine Collapse or Sun Spark), artes that have a delayed reaction (such as Light of Ruin and Squall Shot), and spells such as Flame Ring.

+### Miscellaneous Techniques

+#### Elemental Shift

+When you use a non-elemental multi-hit arte, or a projectlile such as Demon Fang or Pulse Shot, you can change the element of the arte while it's already out by opening the menu and changing your weapons to an different element.
+The color of the arte won't change, but it will take on the attributes of the newly equipped weapon.
+This is handy for hitting a specific weakness in a pinch or to land a status ailment without being completely tied to its respective element.

+For Ludger specifically, his weapon swap mechanic serves the same purpose and can be used to alter the elements of (Double) Demon Fang and Pow Hammer without the use of a menu.

 ## Character Specific Tech/Arte Info